- About Us

 Please be aware that you are normally limited to no more than 18 course withdrawals (see AR 12 for details).
 Withdrawals do not give credit or affect your GPA, but a W grade is visible on your transcript.
 Withdrawals, at best, give a partial refund on tuition, and give none after the third week of class (again, dates are earlier for shorter summer sessions).
 The academic calendar also includes these deadlines.

 Although the individual course withdrawal deadline occurs in week 7, you can still withdraw from ALL your courses until just before finals (see the Academic Calendar for precise dates).
 This is called withdrawal from the term.
+Please be aware that this is not possible for summer as the different summer sessions all have different time frames for finals.
 As you might imagine, this is not a good idea in most cases as you will receive no credit for the courses and it is well past the date for course refunds, but it can preserve your GPA if all your classes are going badly.
 You are limited to no more than 18 total course withdrawals, and each class in the term counts individually toward this total (please see AR 12).

 As with individual withdrawals, provided you have time before the deadline (the deadline cannot be extended), it is a good idea to meet with both your academic advisor (international students should also see their international advisor) and the financial aid and/or scholarship offices to discuss the implications of the withdrawal.
 Too many withdrawals and failed classes can jeopardize future funding.